o-biotech/public-web-docs/docs/tutorials/raspberrypi-dht11.md

 :::note

-OpenBiotech Storage Access can be leveraged to connect to many diffrent types of services, check the [full documentation](https://www.openbiotech.co/docs/integrations/connecting-downstream) for more details.
+OpenEnsemble Storage Access can be leveraged to connect to many diffrent types of services, check the [full documentation](https://www.openbiotech.co/docs/integrations/connecting-downstream) for more details.

 :::